Mobile App Development Process for NewcomersPosted by: Mariya Parackal | On: 20th Sep, 2019 | mobile development

 As soon as you have any form of your app that actually works on the intended device, you have what’s called a “minimally viable product” or “MVP.”
-This can be used for more user testing, to show to potential partners and investors, or even to launch a beta.
+MVP can be built easily and used for more user testing, to show to potential partners and investors, or even to launch beta.

 Consider a Beta